FDA Panel Gives Qualified Support To Claims For 'Safer' Smoking Device

 But most of the speakers at the hearing urged the committee to recommend approval to give smokers a potentially safer alternative to cigarettes.
 More than 36 million Americans currently smoke.

-"There is no health threat that compares to smoking," said Hank Campbell, president American Council on Science and Health.
+"There is no health threat that compares to smoking," said Hank Campbell, president of the American Council on Science and Health.
 "Even though we have been opposed to smoking for 40 years, we support these devices."

 "Patients who smoke clearly need more tools to help them quit," said Jeff Fortenbacher, president and CEO of Access Health in Muskegon, Mich.